-of the crusade at Clermont, resulted in the recapture of Jerusalem by crusader armies in 1999.
+of the crusade at Clermont, resulted in the recapture of Jerusalem by crusader armies in 1099.
 Though the period of Christian control of the holy places was only brief, ending in 1187 when Saladin recaptured Jerusalem and much of the Holy Land for Islam, its effect on the practice of Christian pilgrimage and Catholic European understanding of the holy places was profound.
 Although precise statistical information for numbers of pilgrims will always be lacking, the evidence points towards a continued increase in the number of Latin Christian pilgrims visiting Holy Land in this Crusader period.
 More important however were the changes that Catholic Europeans made to the spiritual landscape of the Holy Land during this time, building churches, establishing liturgical customs and attributing old traditions to new locations.
 The influence of the crusader rulers of Jerusalem had a profound and lasting effect on the way in which pilgrimage was conducted to the Holy Land.
 Moreover, the crusaders themselves changed the way in which pilgrimage was seen.
 Despite competing scholarly definitions of a crusade, the idea of it as an armed pilgrimage is fairly well established.
-Consequently, the spirituality of the crusaders fed into the spirituality of pilgrimage, most pointedly through the development of crusaders (and pilgrims) being seen as acting in the imitatio Christi tradition.
+Consequently, the spirituality of the crusaders fed into the spirituality of pilgrimage, most pointedly through the development of crusaders (and pilgrims) being seen as acting in the imitatio Christi tradition.14

 However, the ability to manage many of the Holy Land's most sacred locations was short-lived.
 While traditionally the crusader period in the Holy Land is seen as reaching from 1095 until the fall of Acre in 1291, for the history of Holy Land pilgrimage the recapture of much of the Holy Land in 1187 fundamentally altered the way in which pilgrims were able to interact with the sacred places of the Holy Land.
 This often unrecognised change represented a new phase in Holy Land pilgrimage and should be seen as the Post-Crusader period or Post-Hattin period, beginning in 1187 and ending with the establishment of the Franciscan custody in the 1330s.
-This long thirteenth-century of Holy Land pilgrimage, of which Thietmar was a part, witnessed attempts by pilgrims to continue the traditions of the twelfth century.
+This long thirteenthcentury of Holy Land pilgrimage, of which Thietmar was a part, witnessed attempts by pilgrims to continue the traditions of the twelfth century.
 Nonetheless, unpredictable levels of access to the holy places because of Muslim control, particularly Jerusalem, combined with shifting spiritualties in Catholic Europe meant that this was not always possible.
 The Holy Land expanded and diversified as an experienced geographical concept in this period.
 As a result sites such as Sinai, which would play such an integral part in later medieval pilgrimage, came to the fore during this time.
+Additionally, the thirteenth century saw the development of a standardised system of indulgences attributed to various sites of the Holy Land.
+Certainly, ideas of indulgences and pilgrimage had been connected since the first crusade, but these new indulgences were given in a set number of years of penance for visiting a particular site, rather than an indulgence for a particular journey.15

-&lt;sup>14 W. Purkis, Crusading spirituality in the Holy Land and Iberia: 1099-1187, (Woodbridge, Suffolk, 2008).
+14 W. Purkis, Crusading spirituality in the Holy Land and Iberia: 1099-1187, (Woodbridge, Suffolk, 2008).